Jean-Michel Nicolier: Battle of Vukovar

-Last known photo of Nicollier, in Vukovar Hospital.
+Last known photo of Nicolier, in Vukovar Hospital.

 In September 1991, Nicollier arrived in Vukovar with the last volunteers.
 Nicollier fought across the Vukovar battlefields and was wounded twice in the three months he was there.
 On 9 November 1991 he was wounded in the leg by a fragmentation grenade, and was transported to the Vukovar Hospital where he was treated for his injuries.
 Nicollier stayed in the Vukovar hospital until the fall of Vukovar on 18 November 1991.

 On 20 November 1991, he was interviewed by a French reporter, Agnes Vahramian, and described his experience in Vukovar as "a slaughterhouse".
 The same day, he was taken from the hospital by Yugoslav People's Army and paramilitary Serb forces and transported to the Ovčara farm.

 At Ovčara, according to later witness testimonies, a man named Kemo took Nicollier from the hangars, at which point he was viciously beaten, and killed by a gunshot to the head by one Spasoje Petković, who then took 20 francs from his pocket.
 Nicollier's remains were among sixty not subsequently found.
 It was thought that they were initially disposed of in shallow graves, which caused them to be uncovered by the following spring and then thrown elsewhere, or that they were thrown into the Danube.
 Nicolier's remains were discovered and identified in 2025.